 - Section 26500 does not apply to the delivery or transfer of a firearm to a dealer by the trustee of a trust if the delivery or transfer satisfies both of the following conditions:

 (a) The trust is not of the type described in either subdivision (k) or (p) of Section 16990. [i.e, testamentary or court-supervised]

 (b) The trustee is acting within the course and scope of their duties as the trustee of that trust.

-So while the number of transfers you can make without a dealer is sharply limited, especially as to handguns (most people I train with have more than five handguns), at least trustees are exempt from the dealer licensing requirement if the firearms are delivered or transferred to a dealer.
+So while the number of transfers you can make without a dealer is sharply limited, especially as to handguns (most people I train with have a lot of handguns), at least trustees are exempt from the dealer licensing requirement if the firearms are delivered or transferred to a dealer.

 Overall, these are very positive changes for California gun owners.
 Just remember to follow these rules, keep the limits in mind, and if the transfers are not “infrequent” be sure to involve a dealer.
 Also if married, be sure to have separate gun trusts — especially if you have more than a few guns.

 UPDATE: For updated analysis, see article linked below.